3 -- A brief history of operating systems

 By the end of the decade, IBM would release a computer, the IBM 360 model 67, that supported this technology, but several manufacturers got there first, including Scientific Data Systems (the SDS 940), General Electric (the GE 600) and Digital Equipment Corporation (the PDP-10).
 All of the latter virtual memory systems were built by customers (the University of California at Berkeley, MIT and Bolt, Beraneck and Newman), but were then sold commercially.

 Memory management units required real operating systems.
 The University of California at Berkeley developed the Berkeley Timesharing System for the SDS 940.
 General Electric, in conjunction with Bell Labs and MIT developed Multics for the GE 600, and BB&N developed TENEX for the PDP-10.
 IBMs first attempt at an operating system for the 360/67, TSS 360, was a failure.
-They never got it working (Carnegie-Mellon University, which had a 360/67 on order, took delivery on the broken TSS/360 software and fixed it).
-IBM's followup, the System 370 with the VM operating system, however, was very successful in the 1970's.
+They never got it working.
+Their followup, however, led to success in the 1970's.

 Multics also built on some ideas that first came to market in the Berkeley Timesharing System, including

-Multics was definitely not modern in some ways: The GE 600 and the H 6000 had 36-bit words, and the machine supported two character sets, GE's 6-bit code, packed 6 characters per word, and 7-bit ASCII.
-Five 7-bit characters could be packed into 35 bits (leaving the sign bit unused) or each 7-bit character could be padded out to 9 bits, packing 4 characters per word.
-The former made more efficient use of memory, while the latter was easier for programmers.
+Multics was definitely not modern in some ways: The GE 600 and the H 6000 had 36-bit words, and the machine supported two character sets, GE's 6-bit code, packed 6 characters per word, and 7-bit ASCII, usually packed 4 characters per word, meaning that (at least internally) 9 bits could be allocated per character.

 When Bell Labs quit the Multics project, some of the programmers working on that project decided to take the best ideas they'd encountered in that project and scale them down, building a little operating system suitable for a departmental timesharing system running on a minicomputer.
 The result was Unix.
 Even the name is a pun on Multics.